-Kiwa investigates possibilities for hydrogen cooperation between the Netherlands and Japan
+Kiwa investigates cooperation regarding Hydrogen in the Netherlands and Japan

 Both Japan and the Netherlands have a strong interest in hydrogen as a clean energy source and are working on its development and implementation.
 What are the strengths of both countries?
 And how can they strengthen each other to make the transition to a hydrogen economy cheaper and more efficient?
 Kiwa researched this for Rijksdienst voor Ondernemend Nederland (RVO).
 This resulted in the action plan 'Towards reducing hydrogen supply chain costs', which you can download below.

 In Japan, hydrogen is seen as an important energy source for the future.
 The country has ambitious goals of becoming carbon neutral by 2050 and plans to use hydrogen as an energy source in various sectors, including transportation, industrial processes and power generation.
 Japan already has an extensive network of hydrogen refueling stations and is investing in research and development of hydrogen technologies.
 The Netherlands also wants to have a sustainable energy supply by 2050.
 Our country has a strong position in gas transportation and is working to develop a hydrogen infrastructure, including hydrogen production, storage, hydrogen refueling stations and pipeline transportation.

 Japan and the Netherlands both have specific strengths in hydrogen.
 For example, Japan has expertise in hydrogen production and storage, while the Netherlands has a strong hydrogen distribution network.
 The Netherlands also has extensive experience in developing offshore wind energy, which can be an important source of renewable energy for hydrogen production.